Oxyaine/RainWorldBestiary/README.md

 * Custom unlock tokens, so your not tied to the boundaries of what tokens I've added.
 * Try to convert as many unlock tokens to be automated as possible.
 * Make entries not just organized but categorized in the tabs
+* Make the resource manager create tabs based on the JSON files and not the directories